 Step Action 3 The vactor truck operator transports the load to the WMF where it is discharged in compliance with discharge requirements set forth in the WMF Operations and Maintenance Manual.
 4 The vactor truck operator logs the required information in the vactor truck logbook.
 5 The vactor truck operator provides a copy of the Spill Report Form (Form 1184) to WMF personnel.
 6 The WMF personnel process the discharged load in accordance with the WMF Operations and Maintenance Manual.

-Spill Waste and Equipment Accumulation and Transport

-If the spill volume is small, materials collected from the spill should be placed in drums and transported to the nearest Service Center.
+Spill Waste and Equipment Accumulation and Transport - bill volume is small, materials collected from the spill should be placed in drums and rted to the nearest Service Center.
 Refer to Standard 0150.3125 for guidance.

-Record Keeping

-This section sets forth the records required when a cleanup of an oil spill has been performed.

-Industrial Injury & Illness Report (Form 3892)

-If there is an injury or illness, the Supervisor shall complete an Industrial Injury & Illness Report (Form 3892) and submit it to the Safety Department.

-Spill Report Form (Form 1184)

-The Crew Foreman should prepare a draft Spill Report Form (Form 1184) and submit it to the Supervisor, who finalizes the report and submits it to Environmental Services.
-If Environmental Services responds to the spill, they will complete their own Spill Report Form (Form 1184).

-- The white copy of the spill report is submitted to Environmental Services at the South King Waste Management Facility. - The canary copy is included with any samples sent to a laboratory. - The pink copy is maintained at the satellite Service Center in the on-site files. - The goldenrod copy should stay with the spill waste (taken by the vactor truck driver or kept with the containers of spill waste).

-Spill reports need to include the information on the status of corrective actions and any plans for follow-up should be described in detail.
+Record Keeping This see ction sets forth the records required when a cleanup of an oil spill has been performed.
+Industrial Injury & Illness Report (Form 3892) If there is an injury or illness, the Supervisor shall complete an Industrial Injury & Illness Report (Form 3892) and submit it to the Safety Department.
+Spill Report Form (Form 1184) the Sup Enviror ew Foreman should prepare a draft Spill Report Form (Form 1184) and submit it to ervisor, who finalizes the report and submits it to Environmental Services.
+If mental Services responds to the spill, they will complete their own Spill Report Form 1184). white copy of the spill report is submitted to Environmental Services at the South Waste Management Facility. • The c canary copy is included with any samples sent to a laboratory. • The p bink copy is maintained at the satellite Service Center in the on-site files. goldenrod copy should stay with the spill waste (taken by the vactor truck driver or with the containers of spill waste). ports need to include the information on the status of corrective actions and any plans ow-up should be described in detail.